-1And Ahab told Jezebel all that Elijah had done and how he had killed all the prophets with the sword.
+1And Ahab told Jezebel all that Elijah had done, and above all, that he had killed all the prophets with the sword.

-5He lay down and slept under a broom tree, and behold, an angel touched him and said to him, “Arise and eat!”
+5He lay down and slept under a broom tree, and behold, an angel touched him and said to him, “Get up!
+Eat!”

 And behold, the word of Yahweh came to him, and he said to him, “What are you doing here, Elijah?”

-13And when Elijah heard it, he wrapped his face in his mantle and went out and stood in the entrance of the cave.
+13And when Elijah heard it, he wrapped his face in his cloak and went out and stood at the entrance of the cave.
 And behold, a voice came to him and said, “What are you doing here, Elijah?”

-20He left the oxen, and ran after Elijah and said, “Let me please kiss my father and my mother, and then I will follow you.”
+20So he left the oxen and ran after Elijah and said, “Please let me kiss my father and my mother, and then I will follow you.”
 And he said to him, “Go back, for what have I done to you?”

 21So he returned from following him.
 Then he took the pair of oxen and slaughtered them and boiled their flesh, using the oxen’s plowing equipment, and gave it to the people, and they ate.
 Then he got up and went after Elijah and served him.